The opposition to smart meters in Arizona

 We told them about electrical hypersensitivity and the living situation of the most sensitive people, who need to use various low-EMF technologies and live in specially built homes in rural areas.
 Most also live on a limited income, so relocation or expensive technical fixes are not realistic.
 We also told them that we estimated 500 people in Arizona were so sensitive that a smart meter would produce acute symptoms, so it was simply not possible for them to live with a smart meter.
 Since the general population seemed unconcerned about cell towers and cell phones, we didn’t expect smart meters to be a concern for more people.
 (What we failed to realize was that people are more willing to take a risk with something useful, such as a car or a cell phone, than something imposed on them that has little benefit.)

 We looked into the various technologies that they might use in rural areas.
-One common technology was PLC, like the one that forced our friend in rural Washington to move out of his house.
+One common technology was PLC, like the one that forced my friend in rural Washington to move out of his house.
 We strongly doubted that keeping an analog meter and filtering the incoming electricity could work, so we told the APS managers that we thought PLC was probably the worst technology they could choose.

 They said they were looking into some sort of opt-out for us, but they could not make any promises.
 We suggested that people could mail in a postcard with the numbers on the meter every month, but they did not like that idea.